Case Study for Delaware Statutory Trusts

 In 1998, Karen and her husband Bob purchased a 12-unit apartment building in San Francisco, California, for $480,000.
 In March 2021, they sold the property through their real estate broker for roughly $3.3 million.

-While the property was in escrow, Karen and Bob had the opportunity to invest in a Delaware statutory trust (DST).
-They partnered with a team of qualified professionals to outline a 1031 exchange into institutional-quality, professionally managed DSTs that would allow them to defer all capital gains taxes while achieving their other objectives.
+When their property closed escrow, Karen and Bob embraced the opportunity to invest in Delaware statutory trusts (DSTs).
+They partnered with our team of qualified professionals to outline a 1031 exchange plan comprised of institutional-quality, professionally managed DSTs that would enable them to defer all capital gains taxes and achieve their investment objectives.

 For Karen and Bob, it was “Mission Accomplished.”
-They successfully completed their 1031 exchange and now own an interest in seven different properties with a total value of over $1.2 billion.
-Their portfolio has significantly diversified by type, geography, number of tenants, income source, etc. (SEE ATTACHED DST INVESTMENT SUMMARY)
+They successfully completed their 1031 exchange and now own an interest in seven different DST properties with an aggregate value of over $1.2 billion.
+Their real estate portfolio is now diversified across various sectors, geographic locations, tenants, income sources, and more.

 Most importantly, their real estate portfolio is now hassle- and property management-free, which permits them to pursue other, more enjoyable interests.

-Disclaimer: Not an offer to buy, nor a solicitation to sell securities.
+Not an offer to buy, nor a solicitation to sell securities.
 All investing involves risk of loss of some or all principal invested.
 Past performance is not indicative of future results.
 Speak to your finance and/or tax professional prior to investing.
 Any information provided is for informational purposes only.
+Securities offered through Arkadios Capital, member FINRA/SIPC.
+Advisory Services offered through Arkadios Wealth.
+Perch Wealth and Arkadios are not affiliated through any ownership.